 With this information in mind, let’s get to the top 5 wedges of 2016!

 Oh, real quick: all links/pictures will take you to eBay listings for the wedges if you click on them.
+Oh, and scroll down to the bottom of the article to see better value options.
 Thanks!

 Cleveland started out as just a wedge company, and this shows because their wedges are undoubtedly top notch.
 With that being said, the winner of 2016 for the best wedge is the Cleveland RTX 2.0 CB!
 After personally trying all of these 5 wedges, I felt that this wedge had the most spin and control of them all on a variety of short game shots.